Marklin2289/polygon-learning/markdown/pyth/PYTH_SOLANA_WALLET.md

-Now that we are able to get Pyth price data, we need to take a detour away from Pyth for a moment to get our wallet interface figured out.
+Now that we are able to get Pyth price data, we need to take a detour away from Pyth for a moment to get our account interface figured out.
 The liquidation bot is going to need some tokens to trade on our behalf!
 We want to be able to leverage that data and interact with a Decentralized Exchange to swap tokens.
-We're going to implement a display of our wallet balances on the front-end, so that we can keep an eye on the changes as the liquidation bot is performing the swaps.
-We have two different displays to consider, the **mock wallet** to be used for learning and testing purposes and also a **live wallet** - pulling data from an existing, funded wallet that can be used on either devnet or mainnet.
+We're going to look at how to implement a display of our token balances on the front-end, so that we can see the changes as the liquidation bot is performing the swaps.
+We have two different displays to consider: The **mock wallet** which is not connected to Solana, to be used for testing purposes.
+Also the **live wallet** - pulling data from an existing, funded account on Solana that can be used on either devnet or mainnet.

 _Remember the safety information about the risks of using real SOL from the introduction_!

 # 🎠 Playground time

 There's a comprehensive explanation of the code we are using in the `Wallet.tsx` component below.
 For now, just play around with the actual component on the right side of the screen.
 It's a good opportunity to familiarize yourself with the display.
 There are default balance values, and you can switch between the **mock wallet** and the **live wallet**.

-We assume that **you _will not_ want to use an account containing real SOL on mainnet** with an incomplete project - there are no safeguards in this code.
-Don't be alarmed, we just want to be crystal clear on that point!
+We assume that **you _will not_ want to use an account containing real SOL on mainnet** with this project as-is - there are no safeguards in this code.
+Don't be alarmed, we just want to be very clear on that point!
 It's quite easy to tell the difference between the mock and live wallet displays.
 Only the mock wallet can be reset. _This is only truly relevant for testing_ - there is no way to reset balances of an on-chain account (immutable public ledgers and all 😉).

 Once you click the toggle over to the **live wallet**, you'll notice some changes:

-- The live wallet has a textinput for your private key.
-- The shortened version of either your public key or a randomly generated pubkey is displayed - mouse-over it for a tooltip showing the entire public key.
+- The shortened version of a randomly generated pubkey is displayed, mouse-over it for a tooltip showing the entire public key.
 - A textinput is included for you to enter a private key which will then display the associated public key & any SOL or USDC tokens of that keypair.
 - The balance of ORCA tokens is also displayed, which is only relevant to swaps on devnet.